Pitka Tava – גוטן קוויטל – A special study

 Read and study Zohar for at least 18 minutes a day.
-With the free Unity Zohar app on your smartphone, it would be very easy to do.
+With the free Unity Zohar app on your smartphone, it would be an easy task to do.

 Give the money value of one hour of your work as Tzedakah every week and complete tithe every month.

 Share your God-given talent with others.

 You can always do more than what you do now.

 From Yom Kippur until Hoshana Rabba, we bless each other with ‘Pitka Tava,’ meaning ‘Good note.’
 In Yiddish, it’s ‘Gutten Kvitel’ ‘גוטן קוויטל.’